The Hilleberg Principles

 Comfort in the backcountry is not mere “luxury”; it’s basic “livability.”
 That’s why all Hilleberg tents are built with bright, spacious interiors and venting solutions that keep air flowing in all weathers.
 It is also why all our tents have the small details that turn a mere house into a home: well-placed interior gear pockets; clothes lines; and appropriately placed ring and toggle or clip and loop fasteners for open doors or vents.

 Making a reliable, adaptable and easy-to-pitch tent that is heavy doesn’t meet our standards.
 But neither does creating a tent that is super light at the expense of any of our other criteria.
 The key to our low weight principle is that we never consider the weight an end in itself, but as the mortar that binds our other criteria together.
 The development of both our lightweight Kerlon 1200 for Red Label tents and our even lighter Kerlon 1000 for Yellow Label tents produced a number of choices.
 In both cases, we opted for the ones that best balanced light weight and strength.
-We could have chosen a lighter fabric, but it simply would not have met our standards.
 Our ultimate aim is not to make the lightest tents, but, within their performance range, the lightest, strongest, most reliable, dependable, comfortable and durable ones.